Ramnathi

-The Ramnathi temple is located in Ramnathim, Bandivade in Goa.
-Goud Saraswat Brahmins (G.S.B) community (belonging to Gokarn Math, & Kashi Mutt), Daivadnya Brahmin and vaishyas are primary worshippers.
-Similar to other Goan Brahmin temples, Ramnathi too incorporates the system of Panchayatan, therefore, this temple houses 5 main deities namely - Shri Ramanath (chief deity), Shanteri, Kamakshi, Laxmi Narayan, Ganapati, Betal and Kalbhairav, along with other family purushas.
+The Ramnathi Temple is located in Ramnathim, Bandivade in Goa.
+The primary worshippers come from the social classes Goud Saraswat Brahmins (GSB) belonging to Gokarn Math, & Kashi Mutt, Daivadnya Brahmin and Vaishyas.
+Similar to other Goan Brahmin temples, Ramnathi too incorporates the system of Panchayatan, therefore, this temple houses 5 main deities namely; Shri Ramnath (chief deity), Shanteri, Kamakshi, Laxmi Narayan, Ganapati, Betal and Kalbhairav, along with other family purushas.

 Legend

 Local Hindus believe the Ramanath idol to have originally been installed by Rama at Rameshwar.
 When Rama came back from Lanka along with Sita, after killing Ravana, he decided to pray to Shiva in order to absolve him of killing a Brahmin.
 Hence, a lingam was installed, and Rama prayed to it.
 Shiva is regarded to have emerged from the idol and sent Rama to Guru Gorakshnath.
 There are 12 Panths, and one of the Panth started from Rama.
 This came to be known as Ramnath.